westy92/holiday-event-api-php/README.md

 ## Installation

-The recommended way to install holiday-event-api is through [Composer](https://getcomposer.org/).
+The recommended way to install the Holiday and Event API is through [Composer](https://getcomposer.org/).

 ```
 composer require westy92/holiday-event-api